-- Cognitive models of human error considers the psychological mechanisms used by the operator in performing the task. - Interaction of psychological factors with the features of the work environment - Human errors are defined in terms of the reasons or underlying psychological mechanisms from which they stem. - Explain a large number of behaviors using a small number of psychological mechanisms. - Many human error models in cognitive psychology. - Reason's Model of Human Errors - Norman's Model of Slips - Mistakes or Human Errors in Planning - Human-Task Mismatch
+- Cognitive models of human error considers the psychological mechanisms used by the operator in performing the task. - Interaction of psychological factors with the features of the work environment. - Human errors are defined in terms of - the reasons or underlying psychological mechanisms from which they stem. - Explain a large number of behaviors using a small number of psychological mechanisms. - Many human error models in cognitive psychology.
+(No detailed explanation is required.) - Reason's Model of Human Errors - Norman's Model of Slips - Mistakes or Human Errors in Planning - Human-Task Mismatch